bonzothebronzo-byte/log-OS-v8/README.md

 3. The Scoring System
 The scoring is split into two distinct parts:

    Base Score: Standard summation of letter values for words formed in the current turn.

-        Compilation: The board state is compiled into a sequence of operations based on logic order of operations.
+   Compilation: The board state is compiled into a ruleset sequence based on logic order of operations.

    Action Calculation: The system calculates a hidden value based on the "Action" operators:

    Triggers (IF / OR): The words covering IF and OR tiles act as Triggers.

    THEN <Word>: Sets the base value (Score of Word).

    PLUS/AND <Word>: Adds to the value.

    MULT <Word>: Multiplies the value.

    OVER <Word>: Divides the value.

 Execution: If a player places a new word anywhere on the board that matches a Trigger word, the cascadeOutcome is added to their score.

 In summary: Players use the board to "program" a high-value function (e.g., IF "CAT" THEN "DOG" (5pts) MULT "SKY" (10pts) = 50pts).
 They then "call" that function later by playing the word "CAT" again elsewhere to instantly gain the stored 50 points.